scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

     $SCIPION_HOME/config/myDynamicTpl.json.template

 (where ``$SCIPION_HOME`` is where you have installed Scipion), Scipion will automatically discover them.
-The extension of this files have to be **.json.template**.
-You can make as dynamic templates as you want by storing them in the mentioned directory with certain different file name, as long as they finishes with **.json.template**.
+This is: the extension of this files have to be **.json.template** and it must be in the ``$SCIPION_HOME/config`` directory.
+You can make as dynamic templates as you desire just by storing them in the mentioned directory with a certain different file name (as long as they finishes with **.json.template**).

 When more than one dynamic template are found in the ``$SCIPION_HOME/config`` directory, the command